Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Prospective Research Directions

 \subsection{Communications and Sensing}

-Many applications can be piggybacked onto THz wireless communications, particularly in the areas of imaging, localization, and sensing.
-Perhaps the most interesting of these applications that could make use of UM-MIMO is gas sensing.
-The specific absorption spectral characteristics of molecules serve as fingerprints for specific gaseous compositions.
-Hence, by shooting THz signals into a medium, and then estimating the channel response at the receiver side, using time-domain spectroscopy, for example, the molecular composition of this medium can be detected.
+Many 6G applications can be piggybacked onto THz wireless communications, particularly in the areas of imaging, localization, and sensing \cite{sarieddeen2019generation}.
+One interesting application is gas sensing, in which specific spectral absorption characteristics of molecules serve as fingerprints for specific gaseous compositions.
 UM-MIMO systems can enable sensing over extended distances, where the distance-dependent behavior of molecular absorptions can be mitigated to correct measurements.
-This could be exploited to monitor air pollution from a distance.
+This mitigation could be exploited to monitor air pollution from a distance.
 Furthermore, THz signals are used to monitor other physical parameters, such as temperature and displacement.
-They are also used for medical diagnostic purposes.
-UM-MIMO nano-antenna array configurations can enhance the accuracy or such sensors by exploiting the spatial degrees of freedom to increase sensing resolution.
+Low-power and low-cost UM-MIMO nano-antenna array configurations can enhance the accuracy of such sensors, by exploiting the spatial degrees of freedom to increase sensing resolution, while at the same time enabling the communication of sensing information over a distributed, wireless-sensing network.

-Furthermore, the field of nano-technology continues to expand with the advent of novel nano-materials.
-For instance, graphene has been recently used to develop efficient nano-batteries, nano-processors, and nano-sensors.
-EM communications among nano-devices, however, suffer from several limitations, which are mainly due to the small sizes and low energy levels.
-Towards this end, low-power and low-cost UM-MIMO nano-antenna arrays can be used to communicate sensing information over a distributed wireless sensing network.